Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Lyman transmission-dark matter density distributions Lyman alpha transmission-dark matter density distributions

 \subsection{Hydrodynamical skewers}

 From the gridded baryon fields we then extracted skewers along the z-axis.
 Due to the high resolution of the Nyx simulation grid, we extracted 800$\times$800 equally spaced skewers along the x and y axes, keeping the full 4096 pixels in the z-direction.
 We then use the same methodology as in \citet{enigmadescr} and \citet{lukic2015} to determine the \lya{} optical depth.
 In short, the HI density along each skewer was calculated from the temperature and density by assuming photoionization equilibrium.
-The equilibrium rate equations were solved with the \citet{hm12} photoionizing background providing the photoionization rate and including the effect of self-shielding \citep{rahmati2013} to obtain the HI density $n_{\rm HI}$.
-The influence of the feedback models in each simulation should then come into play solely through the gas temperature, taken directly from the gridded simulations.\\
+The equilibrium rate equations were solved with the \citet{hm12} photoionizing background providing the photoionization rate and including the effect of self-shielding \citep{rahmati2013} to obtain the HI number density $n_{\rm HI}$.
+We note that using the same UV background model for each simulation is not entirely self-consistent.
+However, the effect of this is later negated by renormalizing the transmission.
+The influence of the feedback models in each simulation on the HI number density should then come into play solely through the gas temperature, taken directly from the gridded simulations.\\

 Subsequently, the \lya{} optical depth in redshift space was determined as follows: